-Through the history, the Turks were expertise in many different fields and cooking is one of them.
-Most of our today cooking techniques are inherited to us from our ancestors.
+Throughout history, the Turks were expertise in many different fields and cooking is one of them.
+Most of today’s Turkish cooking techniques are inherited from our Turkic ancestors.
 Using pit ovens for cooking meat & bread is an ancient cooking technique for Turks since the Great Seljuk Empire period (1037 – 1157 AC).

 Where to eat Pit Kebab?

-Pit Kebab can be also made in the regular kitchen ovens by using a metal baking tray and it takes only minutes to prepare, however the most time is spent while at cooking stage.
+Pit Kebab can be also made in regular kitchen ovens by using a metal baking tray and it takes only minutes to prepare, however; the cooking stage takes too long.
 One lamb leg cooks for nearly three hours.
-Make sure you’re around to turn the meat frequently, until it cooks well and don’t fall asleep while you are waiting.
+Make sure you’re around to turn the meat frequently until all the parts of the meat cook evenly and do not fall asleep while you are waiting.

 - 1 Leg of lamb